 (H) A Song of Ascents.
 (1) Unto you I lift up my eyes, to you who are enthroned in the heavens.
 (2) Behold, as the eyes of servants (look to) the hand of their master, as the eyes of a maidservant (look to) the hand of her mistress, so our eyes (look to) Yahweh our God until he shows us favor.
 (3) Show us favor, Yahweh, show us favor, for we have had our fill of contempt.
 (4) Our souls have had their fill of the scorn of those who are at ease, of the contempt of the proud.

 Several repetitions should be noted in this brief psalm.
 Two body parts are mentioned at the outset.
-“Eyes” occurs four times while “hand” is found twice describing how servants respond to the desires of the master or mistress (vss.
+“Eyes” occurs four times while “hand” is found twice describing how servants respond to the desires of their master or mistress (vss.
 1 & 2).
 A phrase used at the end of the second verse, “shows us favor,” is repeated twice in succession in the opening line the next verse (vs. 3).
 Two more terms are repeated: “had our/their fill” and “contempt” along with “scorn,” a synonym for “contempt” (vss.
 3 & 4).

 II.
 The supplications we should make in seeking Yahweh’s favor (3 & 4)